kestra-io/docs/content/docs/15.how-to-guides/azure-workload-id.md

   - Azure Key Vault
   - User managed identity

-This guide references the following heavily https://learn.microsoft.com/en-us/azure/aks/workload-identity-deploy-cluster.
-I recommend reading this guide for full context.
-This will focus on the specific areas to enable this feature for Azure Key Vault on Kestra.
+This guide is based on the official Azure documentation on Workload Identity — it's best to read [this Azure guide](https://learn.microsoft.com/en-us/azure/aks/workload-identity-deploy-cluster) first for full context.
+Here, we'll focus on enabling this feature in Kestra.

 ## Variables